StiviiK/azctx/README.md

   version     Print the CLI version

 Flags:
-  -c, --current   Display the current active subscription -h, --help      help for azctx
+  -c, --current               Display the current active subscription
+      --filter-tenant-level   Filter tenant level accounts with no available subscriptions (default true) -h, --help                  help for azctx
   -r, --refresh               Re-Authenticate and refresh the subscriptions.
                               	Deprecated.
 Please use azctx login instead.
+  -s, --short                 Use a short prompt

 Use "azctx [command] --help" for more information about a command.
 ```